vantagemanagement-admin/embulk-input-sfdc/README.md

 Then, please click you connected app name in "Connected Apps" page (visit "Setup" -> "App Setup" -> "Create" -> "Apps").
 It will show "Consumer Key" (as "Client ID") and Consumer Secret (as "Client Secret").

+### NOTE: security token

+This plugin requires your "security token", but if you forget it, please visit "My Settings" -> "Personal" -> "Reset My Security Token", and reset it.
+(Please attend your API applications can't work well with old security token.)

 ### Configuration

 - **username** username for Force.com REST API (string, required)